Chicago teachers deadlocked with school district over reopening plans

-The nation’s third-largest school district, backed by Chicago Mayor Lori Lightfoot (D), has insisted its reopening plan is safe — noting the $100 million in health and safety upgrades such as ventilation systems — with Lightfoot telling reporters during a news conference Monday that in-person instruction for prekindergarten classrooms has been without incident since it began two weeks ago.
+The nation’s third-largest school district, backed by Chicago Mayor Lori Lightfoot (D), has insisted its reopening plan is safe — noting the $100 million in health and safety upgrades — with Lightfoot telling reporters during a news conference Monday that in-person instruction for prekindergarten classrooms has been without incident since it began two weeks ago.

 Amid the back-and-forth, both camps made efforts to avoid addressing head-on the looming possibility that the impasse could escalate into a strike.